wp-plugins/errnio-mobile-gesture-monetization/readme.txt

 == Installation ==

-Adding the errnio monetization pack Plugin to your admin page.
+Adding the errnio monetization pack plugin to your admin page is pretty easy.
+Try the below.

 1. Go to the Plugins tab at your WP admin page and click on Add New.
 2. In the search box type in errnio and click on the Search Plugins button.
-3. Download the plugin to your site.
+3. Download the plugin.
-4. Activate the plugin you\'re installing.
+4. Activate the plugin you're installing.
-5. You\'ll receive a notification requesting your site-id, follow the instructions there.
+5. You'll receive a notification on your dashboard requesting your site ID, follow the instructions there.

 **Don't forget** to register your site to get a site ID at <a href="http://www.errnio.com/" target="_blank">errnio!</a>
 If you have any problems, contact us at supoort@errnio.com